 \subsection{Implications}

-We have demonstrated that market mechanics and practical constraints can cloud our ability to identify the true process used to generate orders.
-These changes to the process were significant enough that it is practically impossible that the resulting data came from the same process that generated the data according to a likelihood-ratio test.
+We have demonstrated that market mechanics and practical constraints can significantly cloud our ability to identify the true process used to generate orders when the given representation does not fit the interplay between orders and the matching engine.
+When this is the case, the process is changed in a statistically meaningful way by the matching process.
+The changes to the resulting orders and trades due to the market mechanics were significant enough, according to a likelihood-ratio test, to make it is practically impossible to conclude that the resulting data came from the same process used to generate the data.
+It may be argued that the clouding of the order generating process by a matching engine is trivial.
+However, this is not the case.
+We argue that it suggests that the data generating process may not always be faithfully represented using the model's framework itself.

-These results also suggest that care should be taken when applying alternative market models, such as agent-based models to continuous double auctions.
-Specifically that agent behaviour can also be dominated by practical considerations rather than strategy interactions alone.
-Therefore models need to be able to account for this and cannot be independent of the market rules and mechanisms.
+These results suggest that care should be taken when applying alternative market models, such as agent-based models, to continuous double auctions.
+Specifically, that agent behaviour can also be dominated by practical considerations rather than strategic interactions alone.
+Therefore, models need to be able to account for this and cannot be independent of the market rules and mechanisms.

 For the example that we used, this can possibly be ameliorated by using a constrained Hawkes process similar to what was done by \citet{zheng2014modelling}.
 We can also introduce new processes to keep track of the spread and the number of orders on each side of the LOB.
 These processes can inform us which intensities to turn off so as to ensure that event types which would otherwise violate practical considerations and market rules do not occur.
 Ideally, these types of additional complexities should arise naturally from a model specification rather than added as constraints.